What’s the best way to practice? What if I’m finding a song difficult?

 Slow it down

-Use Practice mode to slow songs down, all the way if needed.
-You can also select Pause and play what’s on screen at your own pace.
-This helps you to build the coordination needed to play songs up to speed.
-Speed only comes once your fingers know what to do, and that happens best when there’s not too much time pressure.
+Use Practice mode to slow songs down.
+You can also select Pause and sing what’s on screen at your own pace.
+This helps you to build the muscle memory needed, to sing songs up to speed.

 Practice in parts

 It’s most efficient to learn songs one part at a time, focusing on just that section until you’ve got it down.
 You can pick individual parts from the song start screen.
 The first part is unlocked when you start a new song.
 You can move on to the next part once you’ve unlocked the previous one.